apache/parquet-format/BloomFilter.md

 #### File Format

 Each multi-block Bloom filter is required to work for only one column chunk.
-The data of a multi-block Bloom filter contains the header of one Bloom filter, which must include the size of the filter in bytes, the algorithm, the hash function, the compression and the Bloom filter bitset.
-The offset in column chunk metadata points to the start of the Bloom filter header.
+The data of a multi-block bloom filter consists of the bloom filter header followed by the bloom filter bitset.
+The bloom filter header encodes the size of the bloom filter bit set in bytes that is used to read the bitset.

 Here are the Bloom filter definitions in thrift:

 ```
 /** Block-based algorithm type annotation. **/